zeptofs/nz-api-documentation/source/index.html.md

 `DELETE /payouts/{ref}`

-You can void any Payout debit from your account that has not yet matured.
+You can void any Payment from your account that has not yet matured.

 > Body parameter